Nick Oliveri: Legal issues and controversy

-On July 10, 1999, Oliveri and Josh Homme were involved in an altercation with English rock band Terrorvision while Queens of the Stone Age were on tour in London.
+On July 10, 1999, Oliveri and Josh Homme were involved in an altercation with British rock band Terrorvision while Queens of the Stone Age were on tour in London.
 Oliveri was arrested as a result, but was released several hours later without being charged.

 On January 19, 2001, Oliveri was arrested after a performance at Rock in Rio III in Rio de Janeiro, Brazil, for performing nude on stage.
 He apologized for the incident and stated that he was not aware that it was a crime in Brazil.

 On July 12, 2011, Oliveri was arrested for suspicion of felony domestic violence after a standoff with police SWAT team.
 He allowed his girlfriend to exit the house two hours into the standoff and two hours before the SWAT team made entry into the home and arrested Oliveri.
 Drugs and a loaded rifle were found in the home.
 In August 2012, Oliveri's lawyer reached a plea agreement with prosecutors in his case.
-His lawyer, Freddy Sayegh, told TMZ, "Mr. Oliveri agreed to plead to one count of possession of cocaine and a dismissal of the remaining six felony counts."
+His lawyer, Freddy Sayegh, told TMZ, "Oliveri agreed to plead to one count of possession of cocaine and a dismissal of the remaining six felony counts."
 Oliveri's record in the case will be expunged as long as he completes court-ordered community service, anger management, and remains out of trouble for six years.